AlessiaRossi/Teleassistance-Supervised-Clustering/myLib/Project_Structure.md

     ### 4. **Modeling - Clustering**
     With the data prepared, the pipeline moves on to the modeling phase, where clustering is performed.

-    - **Process**: The `clustering_execution` function in [src/modelling_clustering.py](../src/modelling_clustering.py) applies clustering algorithms to group the data into distinct clusters based on the patterns identified in the features.
+    - **Process**: The `clustering_execution` function in [src/modelling_clustering.py](../src/modelling_clustering.py) applies clustering algorithms _"**KModes Clustering"**_ to group the data into distinct clusters based on the patterns identified in the features.
-    - **Output**: The clustered data is saved in the [models/](../models/) folder, ready for evaluation and further analysis.
+    - **Output**: The model is saved in the [models/](../models/) folder.
+The clustered data is saved in the [data/processed](../data/processed/) folder, ready for evaluation and further analysis.
 This step is essential for understanding the natural groupings within the data and forms the basis for later evaluation.

     ### 5. **Model Evaluation - Metrics**
     After clustering, the pipeline evaluates the performance of the model using various metrics.

     - **Process**: The `metrics_execution` function in [src/metrics_evaluation.py](../src/metrics_evaluation.py) calculates key performance metrics such as the Purity Score and the Silhouette Score, which help assess the quality and coherence of the clusters formed during modeling.
-    - **Output**: These metrics are written to a file as specified in the [config.yaml](../config.yaml), typically within the [models/](../models/) folder.
+    - **Output**: These metrics are written to a file as specified in the [config.yaml](../config.yaml), saved in [logs&metrics/](../logs&metrics/) folder.
 This step provides valuable feedback on the effectiveness of the clustering model and guides any necessary adjustments.

     ### 6. **Storytelling and Visualization** _TODO_
     The final phase of the pipeline focuses on visualizing the results and communicating the findings in an accessible format.